capactio/capact/docs/e2e-architecture.md

 # E2E Architecture

-The document describes high-level Voltron architecture, all components in the system and interactions between them.
+The document describes high-level Capact architecture, all components in the system and interactions between them.

 > **NOTE**: This document showcases architecture for Alpha phase.
 After Alpha stage the document will be updated to describe the target GA architecture.